Annotated Bibliography for Sycamore Alluvial Woodland Habitat Mapping and Regeneration Studies Project.. 2017.

 Related Projects, News, and Events:

-Sycamore Alluvial Woodland Habitat Mapping and Regeneration Study (Project)
+Sycamore Alluvial Woodland Habitat Mapping and Regeneration Studies (Project)

 This study investigates the relative distribution, health, and regeneration patterns of two major stands of sycamore alluvial woodland (SAW) in Santa Clara County, representing managed and natural settings.
 Using an array of ecological and geomorphic field analyses, we, along with our partners at H.T.
 Harvey, discuss site characteristics favorable to SAW health and regeneration, make recommendations for restoration and management, and identify next steps.